open-telemetry/opentelemetry-go-contrib/examples/dice/README.md

 # Dice example

+This is the foundation example for [Getting Started](https://opentelemetry.io/docs/languages/go/getting-started/) with OpenTelemetry.

-Instructions on how to run instrumented and uninstrumented examples.
+Below, you will see instructions on how to run this application, either with or without instrumentation.

 ## Usage